jaymepena/debatelords/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-Hasan will press the button, the things will update, the world will keep spinning.
+Talent will press the button, the things will update, the world will keep spinning.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>